ABHISHEKKORIVI/ABHISHEKKORIVI/README.md

-- 👋 Hi, I’m @ABHISHEKKORIVI
+- 👋 Hi, I’m @ABHISHEK
 - 👀 I’m interested in ...Coding World
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently working on... python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...koriviabhishek@gmail.com

 <!---
 ABHISHEKKORIVI/ABHISHEKKORIVI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.